danvanhorn/senior-capstone/README.md

-# senior-capsrone
+# senior-capstone
-Master repository for senior capstone docs and source code for 2018-19..
+Master repository for senior capstone docs and source code for 2018-19.